The four miles of beaches and designated swimming areas are monitored by lifeguards from Memorial Day through Labor Day.

-Anastasia State Park is located on the Florida Birding and Wildlife Trail.
+Anastasia State Park is located on the Great Florida Birding Trail.
 This is the place to see songbirds such as warblers, cardinals, robins or even painted buntings.
 Resting on the beach. you may find laughing gulls, least terns and black skimmers.

 From the ample parking area, take the raised wooden boardwalk over the dunes to the shore, and keep your eyes peeled for gopher tortoises.
 Beyond the shore break, dolphins often pass by.